-Europe’s Most Active Volcano
+The Most Active Volcano in Europe

 The geological significance lies, of course, in the fact that Etna is Europe’s tallest and most active volcano.
 The last major eruption was in January of this year, a spectacle that lit up the sky and sent larva tumbling down the mountainside, causing major disruption to nearby Catania airport.
 But smaller emissions take place all the time, making it necessary for anyone who wants to peer over the edge of the crater to check the daily warnings before setting out, and to be accompanied by an experienced guide.

 The effect of all this activity is apparent as you explore the mountain.
 It is a landscape of cones and craters, of ash and solidified larva, a landscape that shifts and changes with each eruption.
 Trees grow on the lower slopes and there are a few mountain flowers higher up, but no plants can survive the relentless assault upon the upper reaches.